nios-students/helper_scripts/md/takedown.md

 If we find that the content infringes on your copyright, we will remove it from our platform.
 We will also make sure to keep a record of all correspondence and documentation related to the takedown request.

-You can do this through a git Pull Request, or a Github Issue to [the content repo](https://github.com/nios-students/docs) or email us [unofficiallnios[at]gmail.com](unofficiallnios@gmail.com)
+You can do this through a git Pull Request, or a Github Issue to [the content repo](https://github.com/nios-students/docs) or email us at unofficiallnios@gmail.com